 - Wait (seek an appropriate time)

 - Communicate (clearly and respectfully)

 In keeping with Parents Victoria’s mission, vision and goals – our objective is to encourage, influence and impact school families to be at their best when connecting to their school community.
 Especially as we all restart, restore and reset our relationships between home and school.
 Some students and their families have flourished and have had further insights into how their child learns.
 On the other hand, others have had challenges during this experience, causing distress when having to raise concerns with the school.

 On Friday, 26 November the Victorian Government launched a new Respectful Behaviours within the School Community Policy, which promotes the importance of respectful and collaborative relationships between parents and carers and school staff.
-The Department of Education and Training (DET) worked with PV on the policy and we are pleased DET incorporated our feedback.
+The Education Department worked with PV on the policy and we are pleased they incorporated our feedback.